adamharrison/straightforward-c-project-standard/README.md

 * Be licensed in a under an open-source license.
 (MIT, Apache, etc..)
 * Be a git repository, publically accessible via HTTPS.
-* Have differing functionality toggled by define switches *only*.
 * Have all source code necessary in a single source directory tree.
 * Have the *SDT* located at either `.` or `src`.
 * Have all headers and included files have a file extension of `.h` or `.hpp`